MarcoMeinardi/spwn/README.md

 decompiler for other architectures.
 If you want to use always the same decompiler, leave `idafree_command` empty and if you don't want to launch any decompiler, just leave both configs empty.
-If you wish to modify the conditions to select the decompiler, you will have to modify the `open_decompiler` function in `analyzer.py`.
+If you wish to modify the conditions to select the decompiler, you can either modify the `open_decompiler` function in `analyzer.py` or create a custom script.

 ---
 If you have any question or feature request, feel free to ask